dylansth/portfolio-v1/README.md

-This is a web-portfolio Dylan St Hilaire.
+This is a fully responsive web portfolio for Dylan St Hilaire.

 This webpage is intended for potential employers to review samples of work.

-Created using vanilla html & css.
+Created using vanilla HTML & CSS.

 ![Alt text](assets/webpagelanding.png)